dotcypress/google-inbox/README.md

-# %platform_name% wrapper for Google Inbox
+# Electron wrapper for Google Inbox